 Games – There are video games and simulators are arranged in the departure lounge and on Level 1.

-Information Desk – There is an Information Services Desk available on Level 0, Terminal 1. .
+Information Desk – Need help finding your way?
+Stop by the Information Services Desk for help.
+Location: Level 0, Terminal 1.

 Luggage Storage & Lockers – Yes.
 Location: Level 0.